AndreRdz7/BPM_Calendar/README.md

 ```
 and once the browser shows the notebook, on the Kernel tab, click it and excecute "Restart & Run All" and voilá,
 the full notebook will be executed and the data will be displayed.

+Soon will be integrated to [Simod](https://github.com/AndreRdz7/Simod) for research purposes.